SEN Information Report

 - Physical and/or Sensory difficulties.

-In September 2014, local authorities and schools are required to publish and keep under review information about services they expect to be available for children and young people with Special Educational Needs and/or Disabilities (SEND) aged 0-25.
-This is the ‘Local Offer’ http://www.cambridgeshire.gov.uk/send
+In September 2014, local authorities and schools were required to publish and keep under review information about services they expect to be available for students and young people with Special Educational Needs and/or Disabilities (SEND) aged 0-25.
+This is the ‘Local Offer’

 - Services and support available